tobimori/kirby-icon-field/README.md

   icon:
     label: Icon
     type: icon
-    folder: assets/icons # path to your icon folder, relative to the `index` kirby root
+    folder: assets/icons # path to your icon folder, relative to the `index` kirby root (you can use the Kirby query language)
     max: 1 # max number of icons to select - 1 will look like a 'select field', none or more like a 'multiselect' field
-    sprite: svg-sprite.svg # optional, path to your svg sprite relative to folder option, if you want to use a sprite instead of individual files
+    sprite: svg-sprite.svg # optional, path to your svg sprite relative to folder option, if you want to use a sprite instead of individual files (you can use the Kirby query language)
     # [more settings...] - same as multi-select field, e.g. disabling search, limiting icons, etc.
 ```